pallets/flask/docs/config.rst

     app.config["MYAPI"]["credentials"]["username"]  # Is "user123"

+On Windows, environment variable keys are always uppercase, therefore the above example would end up as ``MYAPI__CREDENTIALS__USERNAME``.

-For even more config loading features, including merging, try a dedicated library such as Dynaconf_, which includes integration with Flask.
+For even more config loading features, including merging and case-insensitive Windows support, try a dedicated library such as Dynaconf_, which includes integration with Flask.

 .. _Dynaconf: https://www.dynaconf.com/